 First, I ran a USB cable from my laptop directly into the ARES 2 DAC to get a reference, and when playing music from the TIDAL Desktop App, it sounded good but not overly impressive.
 Then, I swapped the cable over to the ZEN Stream, and the difference in sound quality was night and day.

 When I streamed the same music via TIDAL Connect to the ZEN streamer, it was like several layers of grime were removed from a window, allowing me to see a lot clearer than before.
 When I switched back and forth between the laptop and the streamer, I was amazed at how smeared the signal was coming from the laptop compared to the crystal clear signal coming from the streamer.

 This is why a purpose-built music streamer will beat a laptop most of the time.
 Sometimes a computer adds so much noise to a signal that it’s hard to hear the transparency possible from a high-res MQA track.

 Of course, you can purchase noise isolation devices for a computer, iFi sells several.
 Still, the ZEN Stream has this technology built-in and allows for the usage of many different sources instead of just one.

 For example, along with streaming TIDAL, I was also able to connect my 4TB external hard drive to the USB-A input on the rear of the ZEN Stream.
-Then I was able to control playback of local music files via the browser on my laptop, thus making this device a hub for all of my music.
+Then I was able to control the playback of local music files via the browser on my laptop, thus making this device a hub for all of my music.
 That’s a pretty neat trick for this compact unit.